Nirbhaya: Tihar asks convicts to finalise date for drafting will, last meeting with their kin

 The four are regularly counselled by doctors and psychiatrists who interact with them to ensure they are in "good state" of mind.
 "Medical checkups are being regularly conducted and counselling is also given by the psychiatrists who interact with them to ensure their mental wellbeing," said Sandeep Goel, DG (Prisons).
 "We are building confidence in them that we are neutral.

 Allowing them to meet their families and interact on phone is good for their mental frame," another jail official said.
 The four have not been shifted to Jail No. 3 yet, where the execution will take place.
-The official said they are likely to be shifted there in next two days.
+The official said they are likely to be shifted there in the next two days.
 They are on a normal diet and are being served the same food in their cells as prisoners in other wards, he added.

 Nirbhaya case: One of four gang rape convicts moves HC against death warrant